-- According to the Group's policy, the Group may only make financial guarantee for the subsidiaries wholly owned by the Group.
-Before March 31, 2018, December 31, 2017 and March 31, 2017, the Group has never made any endorsements/guarantees. - The Group adopts following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: - If the contract payments were past due based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - The Group adopts the assumptions under IFRS 9, the default occurs when the contract payments are past due over 360 days. - The Group classifies customer's notes receivable, accounts receivable, contract assets and rents receivable in accordance with 【geographic area, product types, credit rating of customer, collaterals, credit risk on trade and customer types】.
-The Group applies the simplified approach using provision matrix to estimate expected credit loss under the provision matrix basis. - The Group wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
+According to the Group's policy, the Group may only make financial guarantee for the subsidiaries wholly owned by the Group.
+Before September 30, 2018, December 31, 2017 and September 30, 2017, the Group has never made any endorsements/guarantees.

+- The Group adopts following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: - If the contract payments were past due based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - © The Group in line with credit risk management procedure, when the counterparty of transaction has financial difficulties, business accidents, restrictions on the acceptance of orders due to legal restrictions, refunds of company bills and any factors (such as fires, earthquakes and natural disasters).
+A default is considered to have occurred in the event that the possibility of recovering the receivable is very low, the default has occurred. - The Group classifies customer's notes receivable, accounts receivable, contract assets and rents receivable in accordance with geographic area, product types, credit rating of customer, collaterals, credit risk on trade and customer types.
+The Group applies the modified approach using provision matrix to estimate expected credit loss under the provision matrix basis. - The Group wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
 However, the Group will continue executing the recourse procedures to secure their rights. - 1 The Group used the foreseeable of Taiwan Institute of Economic Research boom observation report to adjust historical and timely information to assess the loss allowance of notes receivable and accounts receivable.
 The group use provision matrix to estimate expected credit loss under the provision matrix basis.
 The provision matrix basis based on historical default rates observed during the lifetime of accounts receivable to adjust.
 On each reporting day, the Group updated the observed historical default rates and analyzed changes.
-On March 31, 2018, the group expected credit loss rate during the lifetime is stated as follow:
+On September 30, 2018, the group expected credit loss rate during the lifetime is stated as follow:

-Receivable Accounts dishonoured check Without past due 1~90 days 91 to 180 days 181 to 360 days 1 to 2 years More than 2 year Expected loss rate 100% 0% 7% 15% 25% 50% 100%
+Notes Receivable Accounts Receivable dishonoured check Without past due 1~90 days 91 to 180 days 181 to 360 days 1 to 2 years More than 2 year Expected loss rate 100% 0% 7% 15% 25% 50% 100%

 The Group grants the loan period varying based on the evaluation on each trading customer, generally O/A 90 days or 150 days.
-For the information about the changes of loss allowance provided for the Group's impairment on receivable accounts and account age analysis on loans, please see Note 6(3).
+For the information about the changes of loss allowances provided for the Group's impairment on receivable accounts and account age analysis on loans, please see Note 6(2) and 6(3).